lixinW/ship-hats-docs/portal-guide/access-ship-hats-portal.md

 - Subscription tier for the Billing Account.
 By default, you view the subscription details of the first account to which you were added as SA or PA.
 You can [switch account](), as needed.
 - [Plan details](#view-plan-details)
-- Count of projects hosted on this account
+- Number of projects hosted on this account
-- Count of users added to this account
+- Number of users added to this account
-- Projects using shared Bamboo agents and their usage quota.
+- Projects using shared Bamboo agents and their usage quota
-- Announcements about SHIP-HATS services, maintenance notice, generic subscription updates, and any urgent or important messages.
+- Announcements about SHIP-HATS services, maintenance notice, generic subscription updates, and any urgent or important messages
     <kbd>![Portal Announcements](portal-announcements.png ':size=60%')

 >**Note:** The term **Overview** and **Dashboard view** may be used interchangeably.